 **Weaknesses:** - Like Moz, logarithmic scale (DR 70+ requires significant link investment) - Easily manipulated short-term by spammy link networks - Not a Google signal

 **When to use:** detailed competitive backlink analysis, identifying link gaps, prospecting outreach targets.
+When you evaluate best tools to check domain authority, prioritize senior expertise over agency size.

 **Scale:** 1-100